dortegadelv/HaplotypeDFEStandingVariation/README_FoIS.txt

 cd Scripts/Sims/UK10K_OnePercenters/ImportanceSamplingSims
 bash RunImportanceSamplingPopulationExpansion.sh

-Run using values of SGE_TASK_ID that go from 601-700
+Run using values of SLURM_ARRAY_TASK_ID that go from 601-700

 The output of the program are the simulated allele frequency trajectories that end with a certain frequency in the present.
 Each trajectory has an associated weight.